All Products

 • Supported synchronization types:

-• You can only use data sources in the current region that belong to your Alibaba Cloud account.
+• Data sources must be in the same region as the task and belong to your Alibaba Cloud account.

 2. In the left-side navigation pane, click Serverless Synchronization Task.